 Furthermore, many spiritual leaders use these Christianized adaptations when conducting ceremony and skew the original meanings behind the spirituality.
 Many others use the spirituality as a means to gain profit, often taking advantage of desperate, non-native individuals searching for a meaning in this world.

 There are spiritual leaders who abide by the old traditions with a profound respect for individual identity and visions, but they are extremely humble and hard to find.
-One must go to them to find teachings––they profess that this must be so in order to protect the spirituality from bastardization and thievery by non-native people––we respectfully disagree.
+One must go to them to find teachings––they profess that this must be so in order to protect the spirituality from bastardization and thievery by non-native people.
+Elders should also be willing to share openly and they are imperative in the proper dissemination of the culture both on and off the reservations.

 Spirituality evolves over time when individual visions are fulfilled through ceremony and demonstrations that the people take witness of.
 These displays of spiritual power, song, and dance are cornerstones to: the evolutionary development of knowledge, bonding individuals to one another, the recognition of family members’ rights and respect for such rights, and building alliances within and outside of the individual clans.
 Lakota spirituality evolves from a plethora of individual visions into a conjoined understanding of life on this planet.